timschreiber/timschreiber.github.com/_posts/2015-01-26-persistence-ignorant-asp-net-identity-with-patterns-part-3.md

 ######*This series of posts requires a functional understanding of ASP.NET Identity 2.x.
 If you haven't had at least some kind of exposure, this is a good place to start: [http://www.asp.net/identity][1].*######

-In [Part 1][2], I identified some of the shortcomings in the default template for ASP.NET MVC 5 web applications using ASP.NET Identity for “Individual User Accounts” authentication, and then laid out the requirements for a better implementation.
+In [Part 1][2], I identified some of the shortcomings in the default template for ASP.NET MVC 5 web applications using ASP.NET Identity for &quot;Individual User Accounts&quot; authentication, and then laid out the requirements for a better implementation.
 In [Part 2][3], we created the Visual Studio Solution for our ASP.NET Identity Example, broke the out-of-the-box dependencies on Entity Framework, and coded our Domain Layer.
-In this part, we’ll move on to the Data Layer, in which we’ll code our implementation of the repository and Unit of Work interfaces.
+In this part, we'll move on to the Data Layer, in which we'll code our implementation of the repository and Unit of Work interfaces.

-Let’s jump right in.
+Let's jump right in.

 ###The Data Layer###

-For now, we’ll be using Entity Framework as the persistence mechanism in our Data Layer.
-Since we’re designing this with persistence-ignorant in mind, however, we could just as easily use NHibernate or plain SQL with little or no modification to our Domain and other layers.
+For now, we'll be using Entity Framework as the persistence mechanism in our Data Layer.
+Since we're designing this with persistence-ignorant in mind, however, we could just as easily use NHibernate or plain SQL with little or no modification to our Domain and other layers.
 The first thing we need to do is add another class library to the solution.
 I called mine `Mvc5IdentityExample.Data.EntityFramework`.
-One the project has been created, let’s add two folders: `Configuration` and `Repositories`.
+One the project has been created, let's add two folders: `Configuration` and `Repositories`.

-Next we’ll need to add a reference to the latest EntityFramework package.
+Next we'll need to add a reference to the latest EntityFramework package.
 To do this, launch the Package Manager Console and run the following command:

     Install-Package EntityFramework